sz389/Capstone-Group5/Code/Accent/README.md

 # About the Data

 Accent detection data comes from the following Kaggle archive: https://www.kaggle.com/rtatman/speech-accent-archive?select=recordings.
-"This dataset contains 2140 speech samples, each from a different talker reading the same reading passage.
-Talkers come from 177 countries and have 214 different native languages.
-Each talker is speaking in English."
+"This dataset contains 2140 speech samples, and speakers are come from 177 countries and have 214 different native languages.
+Each speaker speaks same content in English."
 The size of this dataset is 951 MB.
 In this project, we will focus on top 5 native lanuages and the total number of original data files for those 5 native lanuages is 971.
 And they are English, Arabic, Spanish, French, and Madarin.
 The data distribution is showing as below:

 * English: 579
 * Spanish: 162